List of Bad Girls characters: Shaz Wiley

-Shaz Wiley is Denny's girlfriend.
+Sharon "Shaz" Wiley is Denny's girlfriend.
 They both escape with Shell in series 3, but Shaz has an accident and is brought back to prison, where she is bullied by Al McKenzie and Maxi Purvis.
 With Yvonne's help, she beats Maxi up.
 She is transferred to another prison as Sylvia disapproves of her same-sex relationship with Denny, and forces them to separate so that they cannot contact each other.
 Her letters to Denny are intercepted by Sylvia in an attempt to prevent their communication.
 She returns at the end of series 4 with magic mushrooms for her and Denny.
 She dies in a fire when Snowball sets off a bomb as part of her escape plan.